digital-asset/ex-bond-issuance/README.md

 #### Option 2: Start App in Standalone with Wallclock Time

 This option starts the application with wallclock time.
-Navigator's time widget won't work in this mode as one cannot modify the time.
-1. Start the DAML Sandbox and Navigator.
+1. Start the DAML Sandbox.
 Type:
     ```shell
-    daml start --sandbox-option --address=localhost --sandbox-option -w
+    make start
     ```
-    The navigator will automatically open in new browser tab at http://localhost:7500.
 2. Start the automation logic by starting bots.
 Type:
     ```shell
-    java -jar target/bond-issuance-0.0.1-SNAPSHOT.jar
+    make automation
+    ```
+3. Start the react ui
+    The ui will automatically open in a new browser tab at http://localhost:3000.
+    ```shell
+    make ui
     ```

 #### Option 3: Start App in Standalone with Simulated Time